CTV Advertising: What is it and How Does it Work?

 Although CTV has proven to be valuable in some cases, it remains an emerging marketplace that can be confusing to maneuver.
 Regardless, brands are taking advantage of the overall benefits and opportunities it offers.

-What kind of brands find the most value in CTV advertising?
+What type of brands find the most value in CTV advertising?

-- Brands that have niche audiences will also find CTV beneficial because they can make use of its targeting capabilities.
+2. Brands with niche audiences will also find CTV beneficial because they can make use of its targeting capabilities.

-- Brands that want to experiment on the channel so they can learn what works as CTV continues to evolve.
+3. Brands that want to experiment on the channel so they can learn what works as CTV continues to evolve and more consumers shift their TV viewing time to the channel.

 How to Advertise on CTV